tholonia/iching_cli/book/v2/markdown/hexagram_21.md

 As the days stretched into weeks, Rafael found himself at a crossroads when he stumbled upon an ancient tree, its roots entangled with the earth's heart.
 The tree, known in local legends as the 'Tree of Lumina,' pulsated with an unearthly glow.
 Here, at the cradle of creation, Rafael paused, sensing a profound symphony of existence echoing through time.

-In the dawning light of realization, Rafael understood that the light was not just a physical phenomenon but a metaphor for wisdom itself—an insight as radiant as the sun breaking through the jungle mist.
+In the dawning light of realization, Rafael understood that the light was not just a physical phenomenon but a metaphor for wisdom itself, an insight as radiant as the sun breaking through the jungle mist.
 The forest, in its enigmatic embrace, offered him both revelation and peace.

 Yet, as he reached the zenith of his discovery, Rafael faced the ultimate challenge: the forest's raw power shifting from ally to adversary.
 Torrential rains unleashed their fury, testing his resolve to maintain the delicate balance between dreams and reality.